The Actions Of A Brave Vietnam Medic Are Being Rewarded With The Highest Military HonorDan Doyle

 When they were inserted, Rose took care to those who were wounded well enough that the were able to move on with the rest of the team.
 The captain in charge of the operation, Capt.
 Eugene McCarley, ordered the team to get moving immediately for fear that the NVA would start hitting them with mortar or artillery shells.

-Over the next three days, the team fought continuously with the NVA taking more and more casualties, which medic Rose took care of, even while the others rested and ate when they could.
+Over the next four days, the team fought continuously with the NVA taking more and more casualties, which medic Rose took care of, even while the others rested and ate when they could.
 When dawn came on the second day nine of the sixteen Americans in the team had been wounded and even more of the Montagnards.
 Because of Sgt.
 Rose’s medical efforts all of them were still able to fight as they kept on the move, staying ahead of the pursuing NVA.
 By the end of the second day, 24 of the team had been injured.
 CH-53 choppers were called in to medevac the wounded.
 The first two were hit and damaged, but a third was able to get in and take out the wounded.

 Those who remained in the field continued the mission, still in regular and constant contact with the enemy.
 Rose on several occasions ran into and through enemy fire to take care of his wounded men, sometimes working on as many as five at a time.
 That night while getting a brief respite, the team was hit by an RPG round, which injured Rose himself and all hell again broke loose.